One way to find a great dentist is to ask friends for recommendations.

 safer, and less painful.

-Dont agree to a tooth extraction if you can possibly help it.
+Dont agree to a tooth extraction if you can possibly avoid it.
 Extraction

 is generally only one of several remediesand usually the least desirable.

-Although pulling a tooth may seem more economical than, say, root canal
+Although pulling a tooth may seem more economical than, say, a root canal

 treatment, the long-term effects can be grave.
 For example, other teeth